 - No other reasonable explanation: It will be a major win for your case if your employer can’t come up with a reasonable explanation for their actions.
 A judge or jury may be less likely to believe the employer if they fail to give a reason for what they did.

 To win a settlement or lawsuit against your employer, you won’t have to necessarily prove all three elements.
-Other evidence, coworker testimony, history of the employer’s social media account, and other patterns of behavior between the employee and employer can be just as effective with a skilled and qualified attorney.
+Other evidence, coworker testimony, history of the employer’s social media account, and other patterns of behavior between the employee and employer can also be used as effective evidence by a skilled and qualified attorney.

 Workplace Retaliation Attorneys Serving The U.S.